Strategic-Flow-Labs/Navigator/README.md

-# Niche
+# Navigator
-Niche is a programming language designed for the developer who values precision, elegance, and efficiency in creative language.
+Navigator is a programming language designed for the developer who values precision, elegance, and efficiency in creative language for symbolic representation.
 This platform crafts code for the Connoisseur - a language that is expressive and empowering as a work of art.
+The semiotic framework refers to the concepts, processes, for modeling within a research context where system helps navigate complex data or information structures in a research station.